Jump to Main Content

 General Appearance: A small, compact and slightly rectangular dog.
 Known to mature late.

 Important Proportions: The body should be slightly rectangular, 9:10.
-The proportions between depth of body and length of legs should be 1:1.
+The proportions between depth of chest and height at withers should be 1:2.

 Behaviour Temperament: Alert, attentive and lively.